WASdev/sample.batch.bonuspayout/README.md

 # sample.batch.bonuspayout

-This sample shows the javaBatch-1.0 and managedBatch-1.0 features on the WebSphere Liberty Profile
+This sample makes use of the javaBatch-1.0 and managedBatch-1.0 features on the WebSphere Liberty Profile.

+It involves a three-step job, which generates some random data, performs a calculation on it writing the result into the database, and then verifies the result.

 ## Quick Start - Install and run the sample